Art of Spain (TV series): Reception

 Rosie Jackson of Open Magazine said that "the programme proffers the best bits of Spanish art minus the tourists and the baking heat", and that the series is "undoubtedly a visual feast; low-brow, but none the worse for that."

 "If only all presenters were as good as Andrew Graham-Dixon."
 Continuing her praise for the host of the series, Serena Davies of The Daily Telegraph said that his "genial, eloquent presence was an asset to even the most over-familiar shot of the Alhambra."

+Graham-Dixon followed Art of Spain with a number of similarly titled series, covering the Art of Russia, Germany, America, China, Scandinavia and France.